Oren-Fanok/Acquire-and-Analyze-Data-Engineering-Project/README.md

 # Overview

-The jupyter notebook file contained in this submission functions to pull and store tweets from a variety of users and hashtags spanning conservative and liberal viewpoints in the United states.
-The acquisition of tweets and user information is done using elevated twitter API access.
+This project was designed to access and store tweets from a variety of Twitter users and Twitter hashtags spanning conservative and liberal viewpoints in the United States.
+The acquisition of tweets and user information is done using elevated Twitter API access.

-Tweets are pulled from three handles and one hashtag for each of the two parties.
-Once tweets are pulled they are stored in dataframes according to political leaning.
+For this model, tweets are pulled from three handles and one hashtag for each of the two parties.
+Once tweets are pulled they are stored in data frames according to political leaning.
 The pulled tweets are then cleaned and prepared for analysis.

-There are four analyses performed within the jupyter notebook file.

 # Analysis 1: Most Popular Words and Organizations by Party

 The first analysis determines the most popular words and groups by political party.
-These cells produce a bar chart visualization of the most popular words and another bar chart for most popular organizations.
+These cells produce a bar chart visualization of the most popular words and another bar chart for the most popular organizations.

 # Analysis 2: Text Patterns by Party